 It appears the company offers a Kydex IWB holster that can be had in a number of different colors.
 On Amazon, the holster has more than 2,500 customer reviews with a 4.5 star average.
 That’s solid.
 With a price of less than $40 with free Prime shipping, it sounds like a very good deal.
 Click here to see more.

 Dale Fricke Holsters is a well-respected name in the shooting community.
 The rigs are generally considered to be some of the better Kydex products being made.
 Of course, the prices tend to reflect that reputation.
 Don’t be surprised to see prices around the century mark on many of the standard rigs.

-The company offers a large number of holsters for the Shield.
+The company offers a large number M&P Shield holsters.
 These include appendix carry, regular IWB and OWB designs.
 Rather than try to list them all, visit the company’s site and take a look at what they have to offer.

-I’ve been a fan of Dara Holsters for a few months now, and the company’s IWB holster is my preferred carry rig for my own Shield.
+I’ve tested Dara Holsters and like the company’s carry rigs for the Shield.
 I’ve got two – one of their IWB rigs and one of the OWB.
 Both are made of Kydex and have proved to be both durable and comfortable with the Shield.
-The real bonus is the company’s holsters are reasonably priced.
+I recommend giving them a look.

 DeSantis offers a large number of holster options for the M&P Shield.
 Let’s run through them here…